SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Power Surge

 You have a number of power surges equal to your Intelligence modifier (minimum of one).
-Whenever you successfully end a spell with Counterspell, or end a short rest, you gain one power surge.
-Once per turn when you deal damage to a creature or object with a wizard spell, you can spend one power surge to deal extra force damage to that target.
+Whenever you successfully end a spell with Counterspell, you gain one power surge.
+Once per turn when you deal damage to a creature or object with a wizard spell, you can spend one power surge to deal extra force damage to on one damage roll of that spell.
 The extra damage equals your wizard level.

 ### Level 10